 - 1. You or the resident initiate the assessment.
-The assessment may be based on direct observation or case discussion. - You or the resident sign onto Elentra, and provide the assessment demographics.
+The assessment may be based on direct observation or case discussion. - 2.
+You or the resident sign onto Elentra, and provide the assessment demographics.
 This can be done on the mobile phone or computer top. - 3.
 From the list of milestones pertinent to the EPA, choose 2-3 milestones that are relevant to the activity, and indicate their performance level on each milestone you assessed, using the entrustment scale.
-You are not required to cover all milestones, but are welcome to.
+You are not required to cover all milestones, but are welcome to. - 4.
+Using the global entrustment scale, decide whether the resident can be entrusted overall to perform this activity with a similar case in the future.
+In general, residents are not expected to be entrustable early in a new stage of training, although this particular tool verifies skills that should have been learned in medical school. - 5.
+Describe 2-3 strengths and 2-3 actions, or areas for improvement.
+Please provide detailed and actionable comments based on your observations of their performance. - 6.
+Discuss your feedback with the resident.

-GLOBAL ENTRUSTMENT SCALE (Autonomous and Consultancy levels are entrustable)
+GLOBAL ENTRUSTMENT SCALE (Competent and Proficient levels are entrustable)